Tour Description

 Apr, 25

 Water & Food: Hevsel Gardens and Diyarbakır Exploration Morning – Departure from Urfa: After breakfast at the hotel, depart for Diyarbakır at 10:00 AM.
 Enjoy a scenic two-and-a-half-hour drive through the Mesopotamian landscape.
 Lunch at Ameditan Restaurant: Upon arrival in Diyarbakır, stop for lunch at Ameditan, where you’ll enjoy regional flavors in a setting that blends tradition and taste.
 Guided Tour of the Hevsel Gardens: Meet your local guide and begin the day’s cultural journey with a visit to the UNESCO-listed Hevsel Gardens.
 These historic gardens, which date back to Sumerian times, span 7,000 decares of fertile alluvial soil.
 They have sustained local populations for millennia with orchards, vineyards, and vegetable plots.
 The area is also a haven for biodiversity, home to over 180 species, including otters, foxes, and a variety of birds and small mammals.
 Next Stop – Diyarbakır Castle and Citadel Museum: Explore Diyarbakır Castle, a massive fortification that has stood since Roman times and was used through the Sassanid, Byzantine, and Ottoman eras.
 The outer and inner castle structures boast 5,800 meters of city walls and 82 bastions.
 From one of these bastions, enjoy a sweeping view of the Hevsel Gardens stretching toward the Tigris River.
 Visit the Citadel Museum and learn about the city’s rich military and architectural heritage.
 Stop by the Dağ Kapı (also known as Harput Gate), now serving as the Tourism Office and the State Fine Arts Gallery.
 Stroll through Diyarbakır’s Old City and Ulu Camii: Wander the cobbled streets of the old town and visit the Grand Mosque (Ulu Camii), one of the oldest and most significant mosques in Anatolia, blending Seljuk and local architectural styles.
 Return to Urfa: Depart Diyarbakır and begin the journey back to Şanlıurfa.
-Dinner En Route: Enjoy a relaxed dinner on the way, sampling more local cuisine.
 Overnight Stay at Babil Antique Hotel: Arrive back in Şanlıurfa and check in for your second night at the atmospheric Babil Antique Hotel.

 Day 4